Potato-js/Potato-js/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Zach and I'm a back-end developer, from Toronto</h2>

 ###